msharov/pam_autologin/README.md

 this module, autologin is easy to turn on and off because the a password is available either way and can be used for encryption.
-Other ways of doing autologin, such as the `-a` option to `getty`, use no password and bypass authentication entirely, making it impossible to unlock encrypted content at login.
+Other ways of doing autologin, such as the `-a` option to `getty`, use no password and bypass authentication entirely, making it impossible to setup encrypted content.

 Using autologin is safe and secure on any computer that is not at risk of being stolen.
 The saved credentials file is readable only by root and is